mkro298/TextTrove/README.md

 aug 11 - aug 20 - deployment + debugging

 to do:
+- update questions so it directly cuts the file
 - handle search for textbook - when user types stuff into chapter - drop down to pick chapter
 - delete the original file too
 - handle UI for that